resultrum/odoo-pbt/docs/INFRASTRUCTURE.md

 # Infrastructure as Code with Bicep

-Deploy complete Odoo-MTA infrastructure on Azure in under 30 minutes.
+Deploy your Odoo template infrastructure on Azure in under 30 minutes.

+This guide shows how to deploy your Odoo project to Azure using Infrastructure as Code (Bicep).

 ---